JaceTan/subtitle_cleanser/README.md

 - Move ending periods inside closing quotes to be outside them unless the speaker is quoting the whole sentence.

 # Changelog
+<b>14 Aug 2021</b>
+- Shortened the pattern to recognize double symbols by using `\W` instead of a list of symbols
+- Added logic to recognize acronyms, capitalize them and prevent them from having spaces added in the middle

 <b>12 Aug 2021</b>
 - Added 2 new patterns to `JUNK_PATTERNS`
 - Updated regex to ignore numbers before colons that are part of times